 Our children often participate in a variety of sports throughout their childhood and high school years, but many don’t go beyond that.
 However, what about the ones that continue to play football in college?
 While we are concerned with concussions and other injuries, how do we educate those college football players, their coaches and, their patients on sleep apnea?

 It might not seem like something that needs to be addressed, but it is–more now than ever before.
-Let’s take a closer look at why educating college football players and their supporters on sleep apnea is so important.
+Let’s take a closer look at why this connection between linemen and sleep apnea is so important.

 A Look at the Study